MartinNuc/stfu-and-click/README.md

 `yarn build` to build server+client into dist folder.
 Client is being placed into `public` folder in server so it can be deployed together.
 Express is configured to serve the React app and listen for `/api` requests.

+`yarn client test` to run client tests

-`yarn server test` to run tests (local redis must be running for integration tests)
+`yarn server test` to run server tests (local redis must be running for BE integration tests)